open-xml-templating/docxtemplater/docs/source/faq.rst

 Performance
 -----------

-Docxtemplater is quite fast, for a pretty complex 50 page document, it can generate 250 output of those documents in 44 seconds, which is about 180ms per document
+Docxtemplater is quite fast, for a pretty complex 50 page document, it can generate 250 output of those documents in 44 seconds, which is about 180ms per document.

+There is also an interesting blog article https://javascript-ninja.fr/ at https://javascript-ninja.fr/optimizing-speed-in-node-js/ that explains how I optimized loops in docxtemplater.

 Support for IE9 and lower
 -------------------------